Daniel I. Simon, MD

 President, UH Harrington Heart & Vascular Institute

-Herman K. Hellerstein Chair in Cardiovascular Research, UH Case Medical Center and Case Western Reserve University School of Medicine
+Herman K. Hellerstein Chair in Cardiovascular Research, UH Cleveland Medical Center and Case Western Reserve University School of Medicine

 Professor of Medicine, Case Western Reserve University School of Medicine

-Daniel I. Simon, MD, stepping into his new role as President of UH Case Medical Center, says his vision is pretty simple: A healthy community, exceptional medicine and a better world.
+As President of University Hospitals Cleveland Medical Center, Daniel I. Simon, MD, says his vision is pretty simple: A healthy community, exceptional medicine and a better world.

 “What inspires me most is to make an impact,” Dr. Simon says.
 “We’re talking about optimizing community health and impacting the future of medicine.”